John 1:30

 God to become a much better person than we otherwise would have been; and to

 accomplish things that we otherwise would not have accomplished.
-"If anyone be in Christ, they are a new creature.
+"If anyone be in Christ, he is a new creature.
+Old

-Old things are passed away.
-Behold, all things are new."
+things are passed away.
+Behold, all things are become new."

 John 1:43-44 says, "The